 Drafter’s Note: If customer has more than one Potential NLSL, number each separately as (1), (2), etc. and indent appropriately.
 Approximate load is the current size of the load, not the expected growth over the 12-month monitoring period.
-Add facility name if there are two Planned NLSLs at same site or as needed.
+Add facility name if there are two Potential NLSLs at same site or as needed.

-1.3 Potential NLSLs
+1.2 Potential NLSLs

-«Customer Name» has the following Potential NLSLs:
+«Customer Name» has the following identified Potential NLSLs: